-Process Explorer is most widely used Sysinternals tool and it helps visualize about details about every processor and active DLL sessions in your system, kill and suspend processes set process priority, gives graphical statistics about CPU, memory and I/O usage, a tree view to show processes and their dependencies.
+Process Explorer is the most widely used Sysinternals tool and it helps visualize details about every processor and active DLL session in your system, kill and suspend processes set process priority, gives graphical statistics about CPU, memory, and I/O usage, a tree view to show processes and their dependencies.
 Kindly refer to these related guides: How to download and use Windows SysInternals tools locally, What is System Monitor (Sysmon) and how to install and use it, How to detect registry keys: Process Monitor using Sysinternals Tools, how to use the PsInfo utility, and how to enable Automatic Logon on Windows 10.

 - Select the desired process (program) a